omshree/multimodel-rag/readme.md

 **Adding Metadata** - Enriching documents with metadata for better context.

-Due to time constraints, we were unable to extensively implement these features, but we may explore them in the future.

 ### Notes
 - Ensure that all dependencies are installed before running the projects.